Kay Knapp: 1956 Melbourne Olympics

-Kathryn Elizabeth Knapp (born September 14, 1938), also known by her married name Kay Norton, is an American former competition swimmer who represented the United States at the 1956 Summer Olympics in Melbourne, Australia.
-She swam for the silver medal-winning U.S. team in the qualifying heats of the women's 4×100-meter freestyle relay.
+At the 1956 Olympics, Knapp swam for the silver medal-winning U.S. team in the qualifying heats of the women's 4×100-meter freestyle relay under U.S. Olympic Women's Head Coach Stanley Tinkham.
 Knapp did not receive a medal, however, because only relay swimmers who competed in the event final were medal-eligible under the Olympic rules then in effect.